dgraph-io/dgraph-docs/content/graphql/schema/migration.md

 }
 ```

-and if we go get query bytask we will get below error
+If you try to execute the `bytask` query you will get this error:

 ```json
 {